 Meemoo has a coordinating role in all GIVE projects.
 In the GIVE glass plates project, we’re drawing on our wealth of experience in (mass) digitisation and the outcomes from our photo digitisation research.
 We’re broadening our digitisation work from audiovisual to photographic content, and sharing the expertise that we’ll build up in this area with our partners and the outside world.

-In the pre-inventory phase, we’ve already identified about 170,000 glass plates in 30 archives, museums and heritage libraries, including from 27 existing and three new content partners.
-Together, we’ll be increasing the scale of the project in 2021 – drawing up a registration plan and a tender dossier by the end of the year after answering some unanswered questions.
-Specifically, we’re looking for answers to the following questions:
+In the pre-inventory phase, we’ve identified about 153,000 glass plates in 32 archives, museums and heritage libraries, including from 30 existing and two new content partners.
+Together, we focused the scope of the project in 2021.
+Specifically, we were looking for answers to the following questions:

 How many glass plates are there, exactly?